Expl0dingCat/ame/README.md

 git clone https://github.com/Expl0dingCat/Ame.git
 ```

-Run `setup_wizard.py` in the root directory, this will automatically install the dependancies you do not have and setup your config.
+Run `setup_wizard.py` in the root directory, this will automatically install the dependencies you do not have and setup your config.
 This supports Linux (including distributions) and Windows.

 - Ame was designed on Python 3.10.11 (should be compatible with lower versions but not officially supported)
 - If llama-cpp-python is using your CPU when use_gpu is set to `true`, ensure you have nvidia-cuda-toolkit